github/docs/content/codespaces/troubleshooting/troubleshooting-creation-and-deletion-of-codespaces.md

 ```
 This codespace is currently running in recovery mode due to a container error.
 ```

-Review the creation logs, update the dev container configuration as needed, and run **Codespaces: Rebuild Container** in the {% data variables.product.prodname_vscode_command_palette %} to retry.
-For more information, see "[{% data variables.product.prodname_github_codespaces %} logs](/codespaces/troubleshooting/github-codespaces-logs)" and "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers)."
+Review the creation logs and update the dev container configuration as needed.
+For more information, see "[{% data variables.product.prodname_github_codespaces %} logs](/codespaces/troubleshooting/github-codespaces-logs)."

+You can then try restarting the codespace, or rebuilding the container.
+For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#applying-configuration-changes-to-a-codespace)."